Sharpening Part 2 – The Journey

 200 Monme Kosaburo Gennou (938gm, 33oz) Black Persimmon Handle

 Some people stubbornly insist on using mallets to strike their Japanese tatakinomi too.
-They are perhaps like the country bumpkin that bought a newfangled chainsaw from a hardware store in town to cut firewood only to take it back to the store the next day complaining it was slower and more work than his old axe and handsaw.
+These folks are perhaps like the country bumpkin that bought a newfangled chainsaw from a hardware store in town to cut firewood only to take it back to the store the next day complaining it was slower and more work to use than his old axe and handsaw.
 The puzzled hardware store owner checked the fuel and spark plug, but found no obvious problems.
 With a perplexed look he yanked the starter rope.
-The chainsaw’s motor started right up with a roar and a cloud of smoke.
+The chainsaw’s motor started right up with a roar, belching a cloud of blue smoke.
 The shocked customer almost jumped out of his overalls in wide-eyed surprise, screeching “ what the hell’s that racket!?!”

 According to the Takenaka Carpentry Tools Museum located in Kobe, there are 9 varieties of tatakinomi.
 The most popular by far is the oiirenomi.
 We carry several varieties of oiirenomi including mentori, shinogi, kakuuchi, and HSS mentori oiirenomi.
 Another popular style is the larger, stronger heavy-duty atsunomi, preferred by timber framers.
 And when we can get them, mukomachinomi.